Methodology

 • The student was domiciled in England prior to study.

-Students in the ILR undertaking OfS recognised HE qualifications were included if they met the following criteria:
+In addition to the conditions outlined in the enrolments and entrants section above, students in the ILR undertaking HE or apprenticeship qualifications were included if they met all of the following criteria:

 • The student completed the learning activities leading to the learning aim.